KwesiLovesTech/KwesiLovesTech/README.md

-####  Hi there 👋 , I'm Kwesi Ifeogwu - a Cloud Security & Cybersecurity Enthusiast.
+####  Hi there 👋 , I'm Kwesi Ifeogwu - a Cybersecurity & Cloud Security Enthusiast.

 ---

 #### 👨‍💻 Professional Summary

-I'm an IT professional passionate about **Cloud security**, **Cybersecurity** and **Compliance**.
-I enjoy projects that involve building secure architectures, automating security controls, and aligning cloud environments with industry standards.
+I’m an IT professional with a strong passion for **Cybersecurity**, specifically in **Governance, Risk, and Compliance (GRC)** and **Cloud Security**.
+I enjoy working on projects that involve designing secure architectures, automating security controls, and aligning cloud environments with industry frameworks like NIST, ISO 27001, and SOC 2.
 This GitHub is my **personal lab** and showcases :

 - Real-world **AWS security projects** organized by security domain